Marchand has 2 goals, 3 assists and Bruins pound Flyers 6-3

 Zdeno Chara, Patrice Bergeron, Torey Krug and David Krejci also scored for the Bruins.
 Krejci's was his 500th point.

-Bruins defenseman Kevan Miller was helped off the ice with what the team called an upper-body injury after he crashed into the backboards hard following a check by Jakub Voracek, who was given a major for boarding.
+Boston defenseman Kevan Miller was helped off the ice with what the team called an upper-body injury after he crashed into the backboards hard following a check by Jakub Voracek, who was given a major for boarding.

 Wayne Simmonds, Pierre-Edouard Bellemare and Brayden Schenn had Philadelphia's goals.
 Michal Neuvirth stopped 33 shots.